espocrm/documentation/docs/development/how-to-start.md

 ## Option C. Extension development

 By utilizing [ext-template](https://github.com/espocrm/ext-template) repository, you can develop an installable extension for EspoCRM.
+Your repository will contain only your custom files.
+Template tools allows you to run your extension in Espo instance for testing.

 ## Configuration for development